Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Introduction

-When considering a quadratic form $F \coloneq \psh{X}{\mathsf{A}X}$, the term to control in the Bouleau Hessian is \emph{almost deterministic}: $\Gamma^{1/2} \mathsf{A} \Gamma^{1/2}$.
-Owing to this particular form, we can explicitly control the right-hand side in \cref{th:intro-regularity-negative-moments-spectral-remainder} under some spectral assumptions on $\mathsf{A}$, which gives \cref{th:intro-regularity-quadratic-form}.
-As a main technical tool, we use two results of independent interest: \begin{itemize}[wide] \item a result showing that existence of a negative moment is preserved by taking multi-linear polynomials (\cref{th:small-ball-l2}); \item a splitting argument that allows us to improve the positivity of some quantities under spectral conditions (\cref{th:small-ball-improved}). \end{itemize} These results complement, and are actually based, on existing result regarding invariance and anti-concentration for multi-linear polynomials \cite{CarberyWright,MDOInvariance}.
+When considering a quadratic form $F \coloneq \psh{X}{\mathsf{A}X}$, with $\mathsf{A}$ a deterministic symmetric Hilbert--Schmidt operators, the term to control in the iterated Bouleau derivative $\sharp_{H} \sharp_{G} F$ is of the special form: $\Gamma^{1/2} \nabla^{2}F \Gamma^{1/2} = \Gamma^{1/2} \mathsf{A} \Gamma^{1/2}$, where the randomness only comes from the diagonal matrix $\Gamma$.
+Owing to this particular form, we can explicitly control this quantity under some spectral assumptions on $\mathsf{A}$, which gives \cref{th:intro-regularity-quadratic-form}.
+As a main technical tool, we use two results of independent interest: \begin{itemize}[wide] \item a result showing that existence of a negative moment is preserved by taking multi-linear polynomials (\cref{th:small-ball-l2}); \item a splitting argument that allows us to improve the positivity of some quantities under spectral conditions (\cref{th:small-ball-improved}). \end{itemize} These results complement, and are actually based, on existing results regarding invariance and anti-concentration for multi-linear polynomials \cite{CarberyWright,MDOInvariance}.